 From pots and pans to your favourite teddy, get started early writing a packing list so you can see what you already have, what you can borrow off your parents and what you need to buy before September.
 Check with your accommodation to be sure what’s allowed (there’s no point buying a brand new mini fridge only to find out you’re not allowed one in your room) and what’s already provided (no flat needs six toasters).
 And don’t forget to check you can transport everything easily!

 The National Union of Students offer tonnes of discounts for students, from 10% off ASOS to cheaper cinema tickets and 5% off Amazon.
 Sign up as soon as you get your university email address to start saving right away.

-If you’re moving to a city where you’re going to need the bus, unirider is your best option for unlimited student travel with Stagecoach.
+If you’re moving to a city where you’re going to need the bus, our student tickets are your best option for huge savings on unlimited travel.
 Travel as much as you like, whenever you like, from bars to bookshops, libraries to lectures.
 Pay once for the whole year, or pay by the term so you won’t have to worry about running out of bus money when your loan runs out (plus you might be able to convince your parents to buy yours for you if you get it before autumn term!).